 Once the enrollment decision is made, the school shall immediately enroll the student, pursuant to district policies.
 If the student does not have immediate access to immunization records, the student shall be admitted under a personal exception.
 Students and families should be encouraged to obtain current immunization records or immunizations as soon as possible, and the district liaison is directed to assist.

 Homeless students are entitled to transportation to their school of origin or the school where they are to be enrolled.
-If the school of origin is in a different district, or a homeless student is living in another district but will attend his or her school of origin in this district, the districts will coordinate the transportation services necessary for the student, or will divide the costs equally.
+When a student becomes housed, a student will continue to be transported to that placement through the end of the academic year.
+If the school of origin is in a different district, or a homeless student is living in another district but will attend their school of origin in this district, the districts will coordinate the transportation services necessary for the student, or will divide the costs equally.

 The district’s liaison for homeless students and their families shall coordinate with local social service agencies that provide services to homeless children and youths and their families; other school districts on issues of transportation and records transfers; and state and local housing agencies responsible for comprehensive housing affordability strategies.
 This coordination includes providing public notice of the educational rights of homeless students in schools, family shelters and soup kitchens.
 The district’s liaison will also review and recommend amendments to district policies that may act as barriers to the enrollment of homeless students.

 Approved by the Falmouth School Committee January 26, 2021